meilisearch/documentation/reference/api/settings.md

 **Default value:** `[]`

-An array of attributes for which the typo tolerance feature is disabled.
+**Description:** An array of attributes for which the typo tolerance feature is disabled

 #### Example